Inbibo/shift_docs/docs/reference/developer_guide/developing_custom_catalogs.md

 - A value, which will correspond to the value the plug is initialized with.
 - A type, which will define the behaviour of the plug when translating the provided inputs to a Python object.
 Check the `SType` class in Shift's API for more information.
 - A direction which can be either `SDirection.kIn` or `SDirection.kOut`.

+>[!NOTE]
+>The docstring provided for the `SOperator` class will be use as the operator's description when inspecting a node's information.
+It is recommended to write a detailed description of the operator's behavior alongside the required inputs and outputs.

 The **execute** method takes care of defining the list of steps to be performed when the execution of the operator is issued inside Shift.
 In the example above, the execute method picks up the values of the two input plugs and multiplies them together.
 Finally, it stores the result in the output plug.